 Jean was generous enough to allow me to share her recipe so scroll below for the full recipe and her meat tenderizing tip.

 And what’s a Korean cookbook without mentioning JapChae – sweet potato noodles with mixed vegetables and beef – especially if you’re following a paleo diet since these noodles are grain-free.

-I also have a recipe for Japchae here as it is also one of the most popular Korean recipes everyone loves.
-Jean uses maple syrup but again, there’s nothing wrong with using it if you are not watching carbs.
+I also have a recipe for Japchae as it is also one of the most popular Korean recipes everyone loves.
+Jean uses maple syrup and there’s nothing wrong with using it if you are not watching carbs.

-Now here is the Bulgogi recipe from the book.
+Now here is the Bulgogi recipe from Korean Paleo cookbook.

 Korean BBQ Beef Bulgogi

 - 1 lb beef sirloin or any other tender cuts that are well marbled

 - 1/2 medium pear, preferably Asian pear cut into chunks

 - 3 cloves garlic peeled

 - 2 tbsp apple cider vinegar or coconut vinegar